mtlynch/mtlynch.io/content/book-reports/go-programming-blueprints/index.md

 - Signal channels are an idiomatic way of implementing thread-safe events in Go.
 - Signal channels are just a `chan` of of type `struct{}`
   - Signal channels don't pass any data &mdash; they just signal that an event has occurred.
-  - `startTwitterStream` is a good example of a function that uses signal channels to (1) allow clients to interrupt and (2) to indicate when its work is complete.
+  - The [Twitter votes app](https://github.com/matryer/goblueprints/blob/aae50b4b30fa6dfd73e3c411b3bfe1972294be61/chapter6/twittervotes/main.go) is a good example of using signal channels to (1) allow clients to interrupt the server and (2) to indicate when the background process has completed its work.

 ### Horizontal vs. vertical scaling